JupyterPhysSciLab/JupyterPiDAQ/README.md

 1. Navigate into the directory `$ cd JupyterPiDAQ`.
 1. Create the virtual environment and enter it `$ pipenv shell`.
 To get out of the environment you can issue the `$ exit` command on the command line.
-1. While still in the shell install JupyterPiDAQ and all its requirements `$ pip install -U JupyterPiDAQ`.
+1. While still in the shell install the latest JupyterPiDAQ and all its requirements
+   `$ pip install -U JupyterPiDAQ`.
 This can take a long time, especially on a Raspberry Pi.
 On a Pi 3B+ (minimum requirement) it will probably not run without at least 1 GB of swap.
 See: [Build Jupyter on a Pi](